BrianJomo/Quiz-board-Project/README.md

 ## Description

 <p>This is a modern website for students where they can take a test and get immediate results.
 It contains a button  among other modern website features.
-It is also  usable  on a desktop and a mobile phone .</p>
+It is   usable  on a desktop only .</p>

 ## Installation